An analysis of budgeted parallel search on conditional Galton-Watson trees: The probabilistic model and our main result

 \proclaim Theorem 1.
 If $T_n$ is a Galton-Watson tree of size $n$ determined by $\xi$, where $\EXP \{ \xi \} = 1$ and $0 < \Var \{ \xi \} \isdef \sigma^2 < \infty$, then

 in probability as $n \to \infty$, where

 and $T$ is an unconditional Galton-Watson tree for the same $\xi$.
 In addition, as $b \to \infty$,

-\section 4~~~Preliminary results: the random walk view
+\section 4~Preliminary results: the random walk view

 Let $\xi$ be a random variable representing the number of children of the root in a critical Galton-Watson tree: $\EXP \{ \xi \} = 1$, $\PROB \{ \xi = 0 \} > 0$.
 Set $X=\xi -1$, and let $X_1, X_2, \ldots$ be a sequence of i.i.d.\ random variables distributed as $X$.
 Define the partial sums $Q(0)=1$, $Q(t) = 1+ \sum_{i=1}^t X_i$.
 There is a well-known depth first or preorder construction of a random Galton-Watson tree which lends itself well to the study of all properties of randomly selected nodes (see, e.g., Le Gall, 1989, or Aldous, 1991).
 Nodes in an ordered tree can be encoded with a vector of child numbers.
 The root corresponds to the empty vector.
 Its children have encodings $1, 2, \ldots, \xi$.
-The children of the $j-th$ child of the root are encoded by $(j,1), (j,2), \ldots$.
+More generally, the $i-th$ child of a node with label $j$ is encoded $(j,i)$.
 A preorder listing of the nodes is nothing but a lexicographic listing of the node vectors.

 We can traverse a random Galton-Watson tree by visiting nodes in preorder, starting at the root.
 To do so, a list $V$ of nodes to be visited is kept, which is initially of size one ($V$ just contains the root).
 When node $u$ is visited, we consider $\xi_u$, the number of children of $u$, and remove $u$ from $V$.
 Thus, $V$ increases by $\xi_u -1$.
 The next node in lexicographic order is taken from $V$, and the process continues until $V$ is empty.